okkdev/fgcbasel/content/monthly-mash/monthly-mash-2-actress-again.md

 * First to 3
 * 2 Rounds
-* Loser is allowed switch character
+* Loser is allowed to switch character
 * There are no character or stage bans

-You can get the game, to prepare, easily from https://play.meltyblood.club!\
+You can get the game, to prepare, easily from [https://play.meltyblood.club](https://play.meltyblood.club)!\
 Have Fun!

 ## Join

-To join please preregister on Challonge here: https://challonge.com/mm2actressagain\
+To join please preregister on Challonge here: [https://challonge.com/mm2actressagain](https://challonge.com/mm2actressagain)\
 You can also message me on Discord (okk#2094) to join, if you don't have/want a Challonge account.

 Check-in and entry fee is done/collected before the tournament on location **between 19:00 and 19:30**.